 Adherence

-Each clinician was rated using the DIALOG+ AS.
+Each clinician was rated using the DIALOG+ Adherence Scale.
 In cases where more than one video was collected per clinician, each video was rated and an average score calculated.
 One researcher rated all of the clinicians to assess adherence to the intervention, whilst a second researcher rated a random selection of clinicians in 25% of the videos.
 Control videos were assessed for adherence on two criteria: whether the clinician facilitated the patient in independently completing the DIALOG scale, and whether the clinician ensured that there was no discussion of the ratings with the patient.

 Implementation of DIALOG+ in practice